-Ref Group Individual Funding Category Funding Purpose Score Amount Awarded

-3508 Mossgrove Youth Musical Festival Association Delivery of an event or festival, which must be held in the Borough and open to the public.
-To deliver the annual Mossgrove Youth Musical Festival 75% £1000 ------ --- --- --- ----- ------- -- the Arts and Culture Grant Award be approved.
+Ref Group Individual Funding Category Funding Purpose Score Amount Awarded 3508 Mossgrove Youth Musical Festival Association Delivery of an event or festival, which must be held in the Borough and open to the public.
+To deliver the annual Mossgrove Youth Musical Festival 75% £1000

-The remaining budget available for arts grants in 2017/18 is $\pounds$ 6,115.
-The total amount proposed for this award is $\pounds$ 1,000.00 leaving a balance of $\pounds$ 5,115 to fund any future applications in the current financial year.
+The remaining budget available for arts grants in 2017/18 is £6,115.
+The total amount proposed for this award is $\pounds1,000.00$ leaving a balance of $\pounds5,115$ to fund any future applications in the current financial year.